ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Strength On Use:** Denotes how strong the rumble in the controller will be on use.
  * **Duration On Use:** Denotes how long the rumble in the controller will last on use.
  * **Interval On Use:** Denotes interval betweens rumble in the controller on use.
+ * **Object To Affect:** The Interactable Object to initiate the haptics from.
+If this is left blank, then the Interactable Object will need to be on the current or a parent GameObject.

 ### Class Events

+ * `InteractHapticsNearTouched` - Emitted when the haptics are from a near touch.
  * `InteractHapticsTouched` - Emitted when the haptics are from a touch.
  * `InteractHapticsGrabbed` - Emitted when the haptics are from a grab.
  * `InteractHapticsUsed` - Emitted when the haptics are from a use.